The Inbetweeners 2: Plot

-The boys join the backpackers at a water park named Splash Planet the next day, Jay believing Jane works there.
-Neil accidentally kills a dolphin by feeding it fast food squeaky toys, and Simon is attacked by some fathers after they mistake him for a paedophile.
-Jay is told that Jane has since left Splash Planet and is working in the outback.
-Ben challenges Will to a race on a waterslide, but Neil soils himself due to IBS symptoms and his faeces follows Will down the slide.
-Will wins the race, but is hit in the face by the faeces, causing him to vomit uncontrollably and the pool to be evacuated.
+The next day, the boys join the backpackers at Splash Planet, a water park.
+Jay believes that his ex-girlfriend Jane works there.
+Neil accidentally kills a dolphin by feeding it fast food, and Simon is attacked by some fathers after they mistake him for a paedophile.
+A worker tells Jay that Jane has left Splash Planet and is working in the outback.
+As Will uses a waterslide, Neil soils himself due to IBS symptoms and his faeces follows Will down the slide.
+Will is hit in the face by the faeces, causing him to vomit uncontrollably and the pool to be evacuated.

-The boys leave Splash Planet, and Jay opens up about wishing to reconnect with Jane.
-Lucy tells Simon that Jane works in Birdsville.
-The boys prepare to drive there, but Will, angry and dejected over the Splash Planet incident and towards the boys' treatment of him, stays in Byron Bay in the hopes of starting a relationship with Katie.
-Will ultimately struggles to fit in with the "spiritual" activities of the travellers and discovers that Katie is sleeping with multiple people at once.
-He angrily rebukes the group and buys a flight ticket to Birdsville, reconciling with the boys.
+The boys leave Splash Planet, and Jay opens up about having traveled to Australia to reconnect with Jane.
+Lucy tells Simon over Skype that Jane works at a horse farm in Birdsville.
+The boys prepare to drive there, but Will, angry and dejected over the Splash Planet incident and towards his friends' treatment of him, stays in Byron Bay in the hopes of starting a relationship with Katie and becoming a traveller.
+Will struggles to fit in with the "spiritual" activities of the travellers and discovers that Katie is having sex with multiple people at once.
+He rebukes the group and flies to Birdsville, reconciling with the boys.

-In the desert, the car runs out of fuel and the boys are unsuccessful in their attempts to get help.
-Believing they will soon die, they are rescued by Jane and her colleagues.
+In the desert, Jay's car runs out of fuel and the boys try to get help, to no avail.
+Believing that they will die, they are rescued by Jane and her colleagues.
 Jane is touched by Jay's efforts to win her over again, but does not take him back.

-Back at Bryan's house in Sydney, the boys discover that Jay's father and Will's mother have flown out to meet them.
+At Bryan's house in Sydney, the boys discover that Jay's father and Will's mother have flown out to meet them.
 To Will's dismay, his old head of sixth form, Mr Gilbert, is now in a relationship with Will's mother.
-Over Skype, Lucy breaks up with Simon after revealing that she has been having sex with Pete, one of Simon's friends, which Simon responds to by ecstatically ending the call.
+Over Skype, Lucy breaks up with Simon after revealing that she has been having sex with Pete.
 The boys drive off to continue travelling in Australia.

-In a montage over the credits, the four travel from Australia to Vietnam, and then spend time in Cambodia.
-Upon their return to the United Kingdom several months later, Simon, Will and Neil have considerably longer hair, while Jay has his hair in braids.
-Neil is in a relationship with an older female traveller from the Byron Bay hostel, while Will's mother announces her engagement to Mr. Gilbert, much to Will's horror.
+They later travel from Australia to Vietnam, and then spend time in Thailand and Cambodia.
+Upon their return to the United Kingdom months later, Neil is in a relationship with an older female traveller from Byron Bay, while Will's mother announces her engagement to Mr Gilbert.